 Pepwave products are rock solid and have many advanced features.
 But they generally trail WiFiRanger in two areas - USB tethering of cellular devices, and long-range WiFi-as-WAN.

 WiFiRanger has had a long history of products and customer service tailored to the RV market - and when it comes to enabling long-range Wi-Fi access, WiFiRanger's hardware and software has traditionally been unrivaled.

 But for many nomads, long-range Wi-Fi has been eclipsed by cellular - and this is an area where WiFiRanger has yet to establish as much of a reputation.

-The combination of the Everest rooftop unit, when paired with one of WiFiRanger's indoor routers, could for some provide the best of all worlds by offering integrated cellular modems with rooftop MIMO antennas, while also providing robust long-range Wi-Fi-as-WAN on the roof.
+The combination of the Everest rooftop unit, when paired with one of WiFiRanger's indoor routers, could for some provide the best of all worlds by offering integrated cellular modems on the roof, while also providing robust long-range Wi-Fi-as-WAN on the roof.
 Meanwhile - the indoor router will allow for USB tethering to multiple hotspots and smartphone to add even more cellular connectivity options into the mix.